 I’m a full-stack engineer so I’m currently using both React and Node.js to build software for executive assistants.
 I’ve had the opportunity to lead several projects that I’m really excited about and provide a lot of value to our users.

 I mostly write code all day which is great.
 It was fun working at bigger companies and enjoying great perks for a while.
 But there’s something really special about working for a tiny startup.
 I’ve been able to ship a ton of new features to users quickly.

-If you don’t have a CS degree, how did you learn coding?
+How did you learn coding?
 Did you do any particular courses?

 At the age of 12, I was obsessed with Neopets.com.
 It was this virtual gaming community where users could adopt virtual pets and you could play games and have these small websites called “Guilds” with members.
 I created my own guild which was a fan page for the Pirates of the Caribbean movie. (embarrassing, I know!)
 I learned basic coding skills, mostly HTML and CSS.
 I was obsessed and I would create a new website each week.

 I didn’t think I was smart enough to become an engineer so I didn’t pursue a CS degree.
 But after college, I couldn’t get a job with my mass communications degree.
 I felt really lost because I didn’t know what I wanted to do next.

 One day, my aunt sent me this article about coding bootcamps.
 I immediately started researching coding bootcamps.
 I applied to a few and finally decided to attend the original coding bootcamp, Dev Bootcamp.